DATA PROTECTION OVERVIEW

 Consent must be express.
 Best practice would require some form of affirmative action on the part of the data subject to confirm consent.

-Processing and retention of personal data
+Processing personal data

 Accessing Personal data

-International transfers of personal information
+International transfers of personal data

 How is direct marketing regulated?